brunokoga/Montevideo/advanced_dir/advancedFeats.md

 **Prerequisite:** Half-elf, half-orc, or halfling (see Special).

-**Benefit:** You receive a +10 bonus on [Disguise](../skills/disguise#_disguise) checks to disguise yourself as a human, and do not receive the penalty for disguising yourself as a member of another race when you do so.
-In areas largely populated or settled by humans, you can take 10 on your [Disguise](../skills/disguise#_disguise) check, meaning most people tend to assume you are human unless given a reason to think otherwise.
+**Benefit:** You receive a +10 bonus on [Disguise](../skill_dir/disguise#_disguise checks to disguise yourself as a human, and do not receive the penalty for disguising yourself as a member of another race when you do so.
+In areas largely populated or settled by humans, you can take 10 on your [Disguise](../skill_dir/disguise#_disguise) check, meaning most people tend to assume you are human unless given a reason to think otherwise.

 **Special:** A halfling may take this feat, but must have the Childlike feat as a prerequisite.
 The benefits of the two feats stack.

-## Perfect Strike (Combat)
+## Perfect Strike (Combat

 When wielding a monk weapon, your attacks can be extremely precise.